What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 In some jurisdictions, such as Ontario, human rights bodies have taken the position that conducting a medical assessment to verify or determine an employee’s fitness to perform his or her work, such as taking an employee’s temperature, may be permissible.
 However, employers should only collect information from medical testing that is reasonably necessary to the employee’s fitness to perform on the job and any restrictions that may limit this ability, while excluding information that may identify a disability.

-On the other side of country, in Alberta, the provincial government recommends employers implement active daily screening of workers for symptoms of fever, sore threat, cough, runny nose or difficulty breathing.
+On the other side of the country, in Alberta, the provincial government recommends employers implement active daily screening of workers for symptoms of fever, sore threat, cough, runny nose or difficulty breathing.
 Employees with these symptoms should not be allowed into the workplace.
 Employers are further advised to keep a contact list for all workers to enable quick contact and tracing close contacts.

 Finally, where a positive case of COVID-19 is confirmed in the workplace, there are a number of considerations and measures employers should keep on their radar.
-For instance, in Ontario, reporting and health safety obligations should be carefully followed to minimize any risks.

 If it is deemed that screening employees is required, the following best practices should be considered: